ExploreASL/Documentation/docs/Import_Module.md

-ExploreASL uses an import Workflow based on ...
+ExploreASL uses an import workflow based on ...